vignesh1988i/Ansible/Playbooks/README.md

 <h3>mq_obj_bkup.yml:</h3>

-This is to take MQ Object Backup on from the Queue Manager.
+This is to take MQ Object Backup on the Queue Manager.

 This takes the backup and save one copy on Managed node (Where the Qmgr runs) & one copy on the Ansible Node (Where Ansible Playbook runs).

-This also take care of the retention of the old backup files and deletes files that are 4 weeks old (Default Behaviour).
+This also take care of the retention of the old backup files and deletes files that are 4 weeks old (Default Behaviour but Configurable).

 The ID running this playbook should either be "mqm" or a ID part of "mqm" group & the id should have access to login to the MQ hosts via SSH.